 Attachment B – Program Market Study Requirements

-A market study prepared by a Person/firm with expertise and demonstrated experience in the preparation of market studies related to residential rental properties must be submitted with the Application.
+A market study prepared by an Oklahoma certified appraiser with expertise and demonstrated experience in the preparation of market studies related to residential rental properties must be submitted with the Application.
 This market study shall be utilized by OHFA to determine whether the Development meets housing needs and demands.

 The study cannot have been prepared more than twelve (12) months prior to the date of filing the Application.
 If resubmitting an Application for the same Development, a letter may be provided from the original market analyst, prepared eighteen (18) months or less prior to the date of the resubmission.
-The letter should update any applicable information in the original study and certify original study, with any updates is still valid.
+If an update letter is submitted, the market study analyst must verify whether the conclusions of the original study have materially changed since the original report date.
+The letter must state that current market data and comparable information have been compiled to verify the letter conclusions.